OSGeo/gdal/gdal/doc/source/drivers/vector/gml.rst

    Otherwise, such geometries will be approximating into their closest matching linear geometry.
    Note: starting with OGR 1.11, fields of type StringList, RealList or IntegerList can be written.
-This will cause to advertize the SF-1 profile in the .XSD schema (such types are not supported by SF-0).
+This will cause to advertise the SF-1 profile in the .XSD schema (such types are not supported by SF-0).
 -  **GML_FEATURE_COLLECTION**\ =YES/NO (OGR >= 2.3) Whether to use the
    gml:FeatureCollection, instead of creating a dedicated container